slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
 -- Edward G. Bulwer-Lytton*

+> *"half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
+-- Josh Billings*

 ### On procrastination